 Quality & Cost

 The answer to the second question involves considering a couple of different factors.

 Because there is a high level of control possible in the CVD process, along with ever-improving technology, a nearly flawless diamond can be created in a matter of weeks.
 Depending on the technology used, CVD can produce diamonds in a time frame ranging from three to twelve weeks.
 No more waiting around for billions of years, because really, who has that kind of time?

 Not only are you likely to get a more perfect, high-quality diamond, but you could be getting it at a lower cost.
-With the improvement of CVD technology to create lab-grown diamonds, the cost of production (and therefore the consumer cost) declined.
+With the improvement of CVD technology to create lab-grown diamonds, the cost of production (and therefore the consumer lab grown diamonds price) declines.
 You’ll be getting more sparkle for your dollar.

-Besides quality and cost, there is also the environmental factor.
+Besides quality Lab Grown Diamond Wedding Bandand cost, there is also the environmental factor.
 “Choosing a lab-grown diamond is a fantastic way to live a little ‘greener’,” Kristin shares.
-Even though mined diamonds are the fascinating miracle of nature that they are, “the process required to retrieve them involves lots of heavy machinery, and displacing billions of tons of earth often times to just find a small handful of gem-quality diamonds.”
+Even though mined diamonds are the fascinating miracle of nature that they are, “the process required to retrieve them involves lots of heavy machinery, and displacing billions of tons of earth oftentimes to just find a small handful of gem-quality diamonds.”

 Besides the level of quality, cost, and environmental/ethical considerations, Kristin Kerr pointed out something about lab-mined diamonds that sealed the deal for me.